dustinpfister/blog_posts/_posts/python-control-flow.md

 ### 1.2 - A quick word on expressions

 Expressions are a topic that desirve a whole other post, and maybe even several posts actaully.
 Expressions can be very simple, however they can also get pretty complex.
+However for the sake of this post on just control flow in python it might be called for to just stick to some basic expressions.

+Some basic expressions might just involve comparing two values to see if one is greater than another, the other way around, or if they are equal to each other.
+In any case the expressions will evaluate to a true, or false boolean value, and this is how expressions relate to the topic of a bool value that I touched base on.

+Here are some basic examples of python expressions to start off with when it comes to what I think is a good starting point for if statemenets.

 ```python
 x = 5
 y = 10